Guidance for business and academic organisations on how to get funding to test ideas and develop innovative products and services.

 - energy management and diagnostics tools

-For more information view or download the Innovate UK Built environment action plan 2014-15.
-You can also learn about support for innovation in low-impact buildings on _connect, the online networking area.
+You can learn about support for innovation in low-impact buildings on _connect, the online networking area.

 - new uses for digital technology